 This didn’t matter so much until interactive streaming became important over the past few years.
 Interactive streaming has exposed and exacerbated the recording-composition linking problem because it requires orders of magnitude more transactions with precise data to be processed than ever before.
 In particular, songwriters and music publishers now need to be paid with precision on billions of transactions per year.

 Songwriters and music publishers get two types of royalties from streaming services: performance and mechanical (reproduction).
-Performance rights organizations (PROs) like ASCAP and BMI have papered over the need for precise transactional data for performance royalties through blanket licensing agreements with streaming services.
+Performance rights organizations (PROs) like ASCAP and BMI have some flexibility in royalty processing through blanket licensing agreements with streaming services.
 But there are no blanket licenses for mechanicals.

 Interactive streaming services are expected to offer just about every song ever recorded, but they only have information about underlying compositions for a subset of them.
 They get music from record labels, which often don’t keep track of composition information, yet they are supposed to pay mechanicals on those compositions.